justsaumit/WTWS/Lab02/README.md

 # College Events Webpage
-This repository contains a simple HTML webpage that lists upcoming college events and their budgets.
+This directory contains a simple HTML webpage that lists upcoming college events and their budgets.
 It uses HTML table for structuring the event information.

 ## Table of Contents